xmetdb/xmetdb-server/README.md

 The xmetdb web service/application

-This is an initial implementation of XMETDB.
-Only minimal functionality!
+This is an ongoing implementation of XMETDB.
+Almost fully functional, with some issues still to be resolved!

 --------
 Build: